Marker Logo

 Topics.
 This historical marker is listed in these topic lists: DisastersIndustry & CommerceNotable Events.

 Location.
 35° 12.879′ N, 90° 11.814′ W. Marker is in Marion, Arkansas, in Crittenden County.
-Marker is on Court Street north of East Military Road, on the left when traveling north.
+It is on Court Street north of East Military Road, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 82 Court Street, Marion AR 72364, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Confederate Soldier's Memorial (within shouting distance of this marker); Crittenden Bank & Trust Company (about 300 feet away, measured in a direct line); Crittenden County Veterans Memorial
+At least 8 other markers are within walking distance of this marker: Confederate Soldier's Memorial (within shouting distance of this marker); Crittenden Bank & Trust Company (about 300 feet away, measured in a direct line); Crittenden County Veterans Memorial

 Paid Advertisement